Sonia Guimarães

-Sonia Guimarães (born 26 June 1957) is a Brazilian Professor of Physics at the Instituto Tecnológico de Aeronáutica.
+Sonia Guimarães (born 20 June 1956) is a Brazilian physicist.
+She is a Professor of Physics at the Instituto Tecnológico de Aeronáutica.
 She was the first black Brazilian woman to earn a doctorate in physics and has dedicated her career to improving the representation of black Brazilians in academia.

 Early life and education

-Guimarães was born in Brotas.
+Guimarães was born in São Paulo.
 Her father worked on tapestries and her mother was a merchant.
 At primary school and secondary school Guimarães was always the top of the class, but she experienced racism as a child.
 She worked part-time during school and used the money that she earned to pay for college.
 Whilst at high school Guimarães wanted to become an engineer, and sat the Mapofei entrance exam that was a requirement for entry to the University of São Paulo.
 In 1976 she became the first member of her family to attend university when she joined the Federal University of São Carlos.
 During her first year she encountered physics for the first time; and during her course on solid state physics decided that she loved the subject.
 She remained there for her master's degree, where she worked on ellipsometry.
 After completing her undergraduate degree Guimarães moved to Italy where she joined the University of Bologna and worked on microelectronics.
 In 1986 Guimarães moved to the United Kingdom.
 Guimarães joined the University of Manchester Institute of Science and Technology as a doctoral student, where she worked alongside Anthony Peaker.
 In 1989 she became the first black woman in Brazil to earn a doctorate in physics.
 Guimarães has said that she was not aware of this until her story was featured on the website Black Women of Brazil.